-Art and Photography are thriving subjects in our school; our stateof-the-art facilities encourage students to explore creative ways of working with a wide range of media and software.
-In Kev Stage 3 we are central to the core value of creativity.
-We strongly believe in giving students the chance to explore and enjoy a whole range techniques using both of and traditional new media.
-Content is underpinned with a critical and cultural understanding encourage а lifeappreciation of Art in our local area and the world around us, both past and present.
-Working individually and in groups we aim to provide a broad curriculum then ensures students work in a wide variety of ways, encouraging them become individual to and confident in their approach and for them to have their own ideas.
+Art and Photography are thriving subjects in our school; our state-of-the-art facilities encourage students to explore creative ways of working with a wide range of media and software.
+In Key Stage 3 we are central to the core value of creativity.
+We strongly believe in giving students the chance to explore and enjoy a whole range of techniques using both traditional and new media.
+Content is underpinned with a critical and cultural understanding to encourage a life- time appreciation of Art in our local area and the world around us, both past and present.
+Working individually and in groups we aim to provide a broad curriculum then ensures students work in a wide variety of ways, encouraging them to become individual and confident in their approach and for them to have their own ideas.

 Art and Photography are popular options at Key Stage 4.
 Your child may choose to work in a range of artistic styles and in the photography option we teach both dark room practice as well as digital processes.
-At GCSE level in both Art and Photography students take even more responsibility for their learning and the opportunity of embrace expressing their ideas through many different approaches.
+At GCSE level in both Art and Photography students take even more responsibility for their embrace learning and opportunity of expressing their ideas through many different approaches.

 Display is important and integral to the department, inspiring students to aim high and see many different ideas and ways of working.
-Students enjov seeing the excellent standard of art and photography both within the department and around the school.
+Students enjoy seeing the excellent standard of art and photography both within the department and around the school.